johankristianss/arrowhead-core-docker/scripts/Scripts.md

 ## build.sh

 Builds all cretificates defined in the certificate generation scripts.
-If not custom certificates are added, then only the *master*, *cloud*, *sysop*, *truststore* certificates and the core arrowhead certificates for *serviceregistry*, *authorization* and *orchestrator* will be generated.
+If no custom certificates are added, then only the *master*, *cloud*, *sysop*, *truststore* certificates and the core arrowhead certificates for *serviceregistry*, *authorization* and *orchestrator* will be generated.

 ### Prerequisites